Chemicals (Tiësto and Don Diablo song)

 "Chemicals" is a 2015 single by Dutch DJs and music producers Tiësto and Don Diablo.
 It features vocals by Danish singer and producer Thomas Troelsen and was released on Musical Freedom and Spinnin' Records.
-The song was released on September 21, 2015 through Musical Freedom.
+The song was released on 21 September 2015 through Musical Freedom.

 Music video

-An official music video was issued on September 23, 2015.
-The video starts in Manhattan,New York showing a normal routine of a woman in Cheongsam, a businesswoman and a flyer man, all looking bored.
+An official music video was issued on 23 September 2015.
+The video starts in Manhattan,New York City showing a normal routine of a woman in Cheongsam, a businesswoman and a Paperman, all looking bored.
 Tiesto and Don Diablo transform themselves into yellow and blue trails (respectively) of chemicals and fly around the city.
 The trails are seen by the woman in Cheongsam, businesswoman and flyer man, all of them quit their jobs and happily follow the trails to a concert where Tiesto and Don Diablo transform back to human performing.